Flag This Hub

 Having a baby involves making a lot of changes in your life - and food is one area that requires a lot of experimentation at first.

 When you first experiment with baby food, you'll find your baby isn't very interested in the whole concept - in fact baby is too busy staring in awe at the food or trying to grab it with their hands to pay much attention.
 And often baby is so surprised at the taste that is so different to the milk they're used to, that they just flat out refuse to eat it.
-If you need advice on helping your baby eat solids, check out this guide.
+If you need advice on helping your baby eat solids, check out this guide on helping babies eat.

 It can be difficult deciding what to feed your baby.
 As they grow their diet changes - from simple purees all the way up to solid foods.
 They learn to enjoy different tastes.
 Keep reading to find out more about foods for your baby as well as tips for easy home cooking for baby and storage of baby food.